CartoDB/carto.js/doc/api_methods.md

 ### layer.setParams(_key, value_)

 Sets the configuration of a layer when using [named maps](/cartodb-platform/maps-api/named-maps/).
-It can be invoked in different ways:
+It can be invoked in different ways.

+**Note:** This function is not supported when using Named maps for Torque.

 #### Arguments